pingcap/docs/storage-engine/titan-configuration.md

 ## Enable Titan

-Titan is compatible with RocksDB, that is, you can directly enable Titan on the existing TiKV instances that use RocksDB.
-You can use one of the following two methods to enable Titan.
+Titan is compatible with RocksDB, so you can directly enable Titan on the existing TiKV instances that use RocksDB.
+You can use one of the following two methods to enable Titan:

 + Method 1: If you have deployed the cluster using TiUP, you can execute the `tiup cluster edit-config ${cluster-name}` command and edit the TiKV configuration file as the following example shows: